aybarutcu/legal-crm-sprint0/docs/SEED-DATA.md

 # Database Seed Data Summary

 ## Overview
 The database has been populated with comprehensive test data to help with development and testing.
+All contacts use `@legalcrm.local` email addresses for MailHog email testing.

 ## Data Created